-Perhaps the difficult push for dislocation can benefit from step-by-step interventions to change the terms of the debate and shift perspectives on popular issues.
-Working on a particular reform effort could facilitate such interventions and secure crucial political gains.
+With the exception of single-payer proposals, however, current reform ideas by key members of the Obama administration and Congress remain within the constraints of a multi-tier marketplace that segregates its health care "consumers," despite seeking to expand it with a new public plan option.
+In the midst of an economic recession this approach misses an important opportunity for structural change offered by a new public awareness of rights and responsibilities.
+In the context of government bailouts for the corporate sector, people increasingly call on government's protective role, as evidenced by their support for the government's obligation to protect human rights, including the right to health care.31 Perhaps the difficult push for dislocation can also benefit from step-by-step interventions to change the terms of the debate and shift perspectives on popular issues.
 Health care activists operate on an ideological terrain as much as a practical one.
-With the right tactics, incremental reforms might have a strategic value far beyond any substantive change that they may achieve.
-This requires engaging in practical reform efforts with a firm normative framework in place, rather than relying on discursive change through negative or polling-driven messaging.
+With the right tactics, small scale reform efforts at a local level might have an ideological and strategic value far beyond any substantive change they may achieve.
+This requires engaging in practical reform efforts with a firm normative framework in place, rather than relying on discursive change through merely technical, negative, or polling-driven messaging.

 From this vantage point, campaigns for specific practical or policy reforms can be assessed for their potential of furthering the recognition of the right to health care.
-By accompanying or supporting issue campaigns on the ground, it may be possible to build a broader, long-term movement for real change.
+By accompanying issue campaigns on the ground, it may be possible to build broader, enduring support for real change.

 Not all reform efforts lend themselves to promoting this goal, but activists can explore which initiatives can be framed in a way that builds support for a rights-based perspective.
 For example, public program expansions may facilitate a debate on how to move from entitlements to rights, and how to address health disparities.
-Reforms of the regulatory framework for insurance companies could help make the case that the for-profit industry must not undermine the protection of health.
+Reforms to the regulatory framework for insurance companies could make the case that the for-profit industry must not undermine the protection of health.
+An expansion and strengthening of community health centers would help build a model of care based on human rights.
 Of course, such practical measures to improve access to health care for more people, especially from disadvantaged groups, also deserve support in their own right.